top of box

 e>f g<e

-and would be rendered (with the default note value of a 1/8th note):
+and would be rendered (assuming the default note value of a 1/8th note):

 Repeats.